-Oxfam New Zealand is a non-profit organisation dedicated to finding lasting solutions to poverty and injustice.
+Oxfam Aotearoa is a non-profit organisation dedicated to finding lasting solutions to poverty and injustice.
 We are striving to achieve a vision of a safer, fairer, more sustainable world where all people can enjoy a life of hope and opportunity.
-We believe we can all play a part in fighting poverty; each and every one of us can do something to make a difference.
+We believe we can all play a part in fighting injustice; each and every one of us can do something to make a difference.

-Oxfam New Zealand works in the Pacific and Southeast Asia working with communities to tackle the root causes of poverty.
+Oxfam Aotearoa works in the Pacific and Southeast Asia working with communities to tackle the root causes of poverty.
 We help people to access safe water and sanitation and build sustainable livelihoods.
 We help families to provide education for their children, and to live free from persecution and violence.
 Oxfam responds rapidly to emergencies, providing life-saving essentials such as clean water, food and sanitation.
-Oxfam also recognises that people want justice and human rights, not handouts.
-That’s why Oxfam New Zealand campaigns for a global agenda that is fair to the world’s poorest people.

-Oxfam New Zealand works primarily in our neighbourhood – in the Pacific and Southeast Asia.
+Oxfam Aotearoa works primarily in our neighbourhood – in the Pacific and Southeast Asia.

 Oxfam responds rapidly, helping keep survivors alive by supplying clean water and life-saving essentials.
 We stay for the long-term to ensure communities can rebuild and break the cycle of poverty that made them vulnerable in the first place.
 Find out more about Oxfam's current emergency work.

 Poverty is a significant and growing problem for many states in the Pacific region due to decades of weak economic performance, population growth, urban drift and increasing inequality.
-In Papua New Guinea for instance, communities are facing the threat of a HIV and AIDS epidemic.
-The lack of clean drinking water is also a huge problem with 61 per cent of people having no access to safe water.
+The lack of clean drinking water is also a huge problem.

-Most of Oxfam New Zealand’s funds come from generous donations from New Zealanders.
+Most of Oxfam Aotearoa's funds come from generous donations from New Zealanders.
 These are supplemented by New Zealand government funds for specific projects.

-There are lots of ways you can get involved with Oxfam New Zealand.
+There are lots of ways you can get involved with Oxfam Aotearoa.
 You could donate, add your voice to speak out against poverty, fundraise, join an event, or volunteer with us.
-Following us on Twitter, Facebook or Instagram is the easiest way to keep up-to-date with our events and activities.
+Following us on Facebook, Instagram, or Twitter is the easiest way to keep up-to-date with our events and activities.
 Find out more about what you can do.

 It's amazing how much can be achieved with just a small donation from generous people like you.
 Donations provide urgently needed funds for our work in Southeast Asia and the Pacific and our emergency response work.
 You can donate online or call 0800 600 700.